liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

-* Set `AddBookmarkView_default` as the custom class of your `AddBookmarkView_default.xib` file.
+* Set `AddBookmarkView_default` as your `AddBookmarkView_default.xib` file's custom class.
 If you're using CocoaPods, be careful to set the appropiate module (don't use the grayed value "Current").
 For example, the Custom Class setting in this screenshot is incorrect.
 This is because the `xib` file is bound to the custom class name without specifying the module:

 ![The `xib` file is bound to the custom class name without specifying the module.](Images/xcode-theme-custom-module-wrong.png)